Breadcrumb

 They can discuss anti-depressants or other medications that are safe with breastfeeding that may help.

-Immediate, free, and confidential emotional support, crisis intervention and community resource information to people of all ages 24 hours a day – every day.
+Immediate, free, and confidential emotional support, crisis intervention and community resource information to people of all ages 24 hours a day, seven days a week.

 This lifesaving service provides support by phone or text to people in every province and territory in Canada, 24/7 and 365 days a year.

-Learn more about Mental Health services, or contact your local Mental Health and Substance Use office for more information about programs we offer and how to access.
+Learn more about Mental Health services, or contact your local Mental Health and Substance Use office for more information about programs we offer and how to access them.

 - HeretoHelp is a website resource from the BC Partners for Mental Health and Addictions Information.
 They offer information & support for preventing and managing postpartum depression